Skforecast: Time series forecasting with python and scikit learn

 Hyperparameter tuning

-The trained ForecasterAutoreg uses a 6 lag time window and a Random Forest model with the default hyperparameters.
+The trained ForecasterRecursive uses a 6 lags as predictors and a Random Forest model with the default hyperparameters.
 However, there is no reason why these values are the most suitable.
-Skforecast library provides the grid_search_forecaster function.
-It compares the results obtained with multiple combinations of hyperparameters and lags, and identify the best one.
+Skforecast provide several search strategies to find the best combination of hyperparameters and lags.
+In this case, the grid_search_forecaster function is used.
+It compares the results obtained with each combinations of hyperparameters and lags, and identify the best one.

 # ==============================================================================